-Visit the Oakland County website, and follow us on Facebook, Twitter, Instagram and Pinterest for more news and fun year round.
+Like what you see?
+Visit the Oakland County website, and follow us on Facebook, Twitter, Instagram, and Pinterest for more news year round.
+Join the conversation using #OaklandCounty.